Access to medicinal cannabis products

 While there are additional legal requirements that must be met before medicinal cannabis products can be imported and supplied through these schemes, they do provide a pathway for access to these medicines to appropriate patients.

 We also allow access for the purposes of clinical trials, which may be conducted to develop an evidence base to support safety and efficacy of medicines.
 For further information see our 'Clinical trials at a glance' web page.

 Information for consumers

 Individual consumers cannot apply to us to obtain approval to import and access unapproved medicinal cannabis products.

 Such access can only be arranged through an Australian registered medical practitioner (a doctor) with appropriate qualifications and/or expertise for the medical condition requiring treatment.
-This doctor should first obtain approval under the applicable state or territory laws to prescribe a medicinal cannabis product to a particular patient.
+This doctor should first apply and obtain approval under the applicable state or territory laws to prescribe a medicinal cannabis product to a particular patient.
 Please note that the rules relating to medicinal cannabis products may vary between states and territories and could affect whether or not you can be prescribed those medicines in that jurisdiction.

 Subsequently, the doctor can apply on the patient's behalf for approval to import and supply these products through the Special Access Scheme (SAS).
 Alternatively, the doctor can apply to us to become an Authorised Prescriber.
 Approval or authorisation is granted on a case-by-case basis.

 Additionally, if both state and TGA approval requirements are satisfied, the doctor (or pharmacist/hospital on the doctor's behalf) wishing to import the product will then need to obtain import permits from the ODC.